-Table 4.
-The 11-pt averages for different sample sizes (3 samples per size) from the WSJ database.
+Table 7.
+The 11-pt averages for different sample sizes (WSJ database).

 The 20% (50 MB) sample performs almost as well as the 30% (75 MB) sample, so it is used in subsequent tests.
 In addition, by selecting different samples of the same size, we were able to gauge the sensitivity of the results to the particular sample chosen.
 The 20% sample size seems to be the least sensitive to the actual sample chosen, as measured by the standard deviation.